AdobeDocs/mobile-services.fr-FR/help/android/configuration/methods.md

       public static MobilePrivacyStatus getPrivacyStatus();
       ```

-   * Voici un exemple de code pour cette méthode :
+   * Here is a code sample for this method:

       ```java
       MobilePrivacyStatus privacyStatus Config.getPrivacyStatus();